fadden/CiderPress2/FileConv/Gfx/BitmapFont-notes.md

 Later versions of Mac OS added kerning tables that allow the amount to vary based on which characters are adjacent.

+_IMv1_, p.I-230 declares that every font must have a "missing symbol", and the characters with ASCII codes $00 (NUL), $09 (horizontal tab), and $0d (carriage return) must not be missing from the font.
+In practice, most but not all fonts define $09/$0d, and fewer define $00.

+Generally speaking, it's unwise to fully trust values in the headers that aren't definitive.
+`firstChar`, `lastChar`, `fRectHeight`, `kernMax`, `rowWords`, and the contents of the tables define the font and are accurate by definition.
+(They still need to be validated to avoid crashing on bad data.)
+Fields like `ascent` and `descent` are probably fine, but don't assume ascent+descent==height.
+Computed fields like `fbrExtent` and `widMax` can and should be computed from the contents.

 You might expect `nDescent` == `-descent`, but in practice this is not always the case, even with fonts supplied by Apple.
 It's unclear what `nDescent` means or what purpose it serves.

-_IMv1_, p.I-230 declares that every font must have a "missing symbol", and the characters with ASCII codes $00 (NUL), $09 (horizontal tab), and $0d (carriage return) must not be missing from the font.
-In practice, most but not all fonts define $09/$0d, and fewer define $00.

 ### Font Type ###